jwebcat/octorake-jekyll/index.md

 `git push --hard`
 {: .bash}

-then we do the following steps:
+then we do the following steps yepola:
 {: .yep}

 1. `git fetch --no-ff`
 2. `git rebase -p`